Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/properties.rst

 Frames
-   The number of frames that are needed to traverse the path, defining the maximum value for the *Evauluate Time* setting.
+   The number of frames that are needed to traverse the path, defining the maximum value for the *Evaluation Time* setting.
 Evaluation Time
-   Parametric position along the length of the curve that object following it should be at (the positon is evaluated by by dividing by the *Path Length* value).
+   Parametric position along the length of the curve that object following it should be at (the position is evaluated by by dividing by the *Path Length* value).
 Follow
-   Make the curve path children rotate alung the path.
+   Make the curve path children rotate along the path.

 :doc:`Read more about utilizing Curves for paths during animation </animation/techniques/object_path>`